AdityaNambiar/tcethlfworkshop/README.md

   f.
 Pass the entire 'fabric-script/' folder to the additional peers.
 **OTHER PEER SETUP**:
   a.
 After obtaining the updated _fabric-scripts/_ folder from the Main Peer.
   b.
-Create and update the docker-compose-peerN.yaml as weel start-peerN.sh (where N = number of your peer) to add the IP of the main peer machine.
+Download templates of the docker-compose-peer1.yaml as well as start-peer1.sh to add the IP of the main peer machine.

 3. Process:
 - (Point 2.a - main peer setup)